Imagined versus Remembered Stories: Quantifying Differences in Narrative Flow: Acknowledgements

-We believe the methods and results provide new insights about memory and reasoning and that they light a path forward on opportunities for harnessing inferences from large-scale neural models to study human cognition, experience, and behavior.
-We see opportunities ahead to pursue answers to standing questions about memory and reasoning for individuals, groups, and for culture more broadly, including questions about the influences and interpretations of world events over time on fiction and non-fiction narrativizations \cite{underwood2013,underwood2020}.
-Research directions forward include applying the results, methods, and measures in studies of recall, storytelling, lie-detection, false confessions, recovered memories, and the propagation and effects of misinformation.
+The methods and results presented show promise as tools for exploring processes of memory, reasoning, and imagination employed to generate narratives.
+The methods also hold opportunity to help with building deeper understandings of influences of common schema and personal experiences on the stories that people tell.
+From a computational perspective, we see rich opportunities ahead for harnessing large-scale neural models to explore narrative theories, including consideration and comparative study of different generative models \cite{Piper2021-bj}.
+From a cognitive perspective, directions include pursuing answers to standing questions about the contributions of memory and reasoning to the stories that people generate about experienced and imagined events, and how memories---and the autobiographical stories that flow from them---evolve over time since events are experienced.
+From a cultural perspective, the methods can provide opportunity to study differences across communities and cultures of the nature and influences of common schema and personal experiences on stories.
+Opportunities for study include seeking insights about the influences and interpretations of world events over time on fiction and non-fiction narrativizations \cite{underwood2013,underwood2020}.
+Other research directions include applying the results, methods, and measures in studies of narrativizations with different motivations \cite{Marsh2007-ud} such as recall, storytelling, persuasion, lie-detection, false confessions, recovered memories, and the propagation and effects of misinformation.